Githelp-support/githelp/README.md

 ## Our Mission

-Our mission is to make it easier for developers to access and compensate quality support while encouraging businesses to contribute more to Open Source through paid support and improve community engagement and benefits.
+Our mission is to make it easier for developers to access and compensate quality support.
+We believe this will help funding great OS (and closed source) projects, and improve community engagement and benefits for those who help out.
 Read more about our mission and the idea behind the project [here](https://githelp.app/manifesto).

-## Take our tour to see how it works
+## Take our tours to see how it works

-We have provided tours from the perspective of various user-groups.
+We have created tours from the perspective of various user-groups.
 Please feel free to have a look at our tours to better understand the value of the platform and where Githelp fits into your project.

 Take tour as...
 - <a href="https://githelp.app">Project Owner</a>